Coming Soon: The Circuit Court Clerk’s 6th Annual Law Day Art Contest

 First Place-Winners included:

-Winning artwork will be displayed at the Manassas Museum, located in the Historic District of the City of Manassas, May through June.
+All artwork will be featured at the Manassas Museum, located in the Historic District of the City of Manassas.

 The Circuit Court Clerk’s Office extends appreciation to the schools and students from Prince William County, Manassas, and Manassas Park for their participation.
 A special thank you to the generous contributors who supported student awards, including Bach to Rock - Bristow, Cafe Pottery and Splatter Paint (A.C.
 Fun Factory), Crumbl Cookies - Bristow, Chick fil A - Bristow, Dabble, CRC., Hylton Performing Arts Center, Manassas Museum, Time Mission, Uptown Alley, Prince William County Parks and Recreation, and The Merit Schools of Manassas and Prince William County.